samahthwib/reading-notes/class-02.md

-#### TEXT
+## TEXT

-HTML elements are used t XX o describe the structure of the page
+HTML elements are used to describe the structure of the page.
 * **Headings** HTML has six levels of headings: from `<h1>` to `<h6>` .
 * **Paragraphs** To create a paragraph, surround the words that make up the paragraph with an opening `<p>` .tag and closing `</p>` tag .
 * **Bold & Italic** you can use these element : `<b>` for bold and `<i>` for italic.